Papua New Guinean nationality law: Australian period (1914–1975)

 Amendments to the British Nationality Act were enacted in 1918, 1922, 1933 and 1943 changing derivative nationality by descent and modifying slightly provisions for women to lose their nationality upon marriage.
-The 1926 Imperial Conference, formally granted dominion status to Australia, Canada, the Irish Free State, Newfoundland, New Zealand, and South Africa, establishing the associated autonomous communities of equal status within the British Empire, which shared a common allegiance to the Crown.
+The 1926 Imperial Conference, formally granted dominion status to Australia, Canada, the Irish Free State, Newfoundland, New Zealand, and the Union of South Africa, establishing the associated autonomous communities of equal status within the British Empire, which shared a common allegiance to the Crown.
 In 1931, the Statute of Westminster confirmed full legislative independence for the Dominions, creating the possibility for separate nationality in member states of the empire.
 After the World Conference on the Codification of International Law held in The Hague in 1930, discussion commenced throughout the empire as to whether laws should be modified to conform with the provisions to prevent statelessness in the Convention on Certain Questions Relating to the Conflict of Nationality Laws.
 Britain modified its laws to prevent women from becoming stateless in 1933, by allowing a married woman to retain her nationality if her husband's native country did not automatically give her his nationality.
 In 1935, Ireland drafted a statute, the Irish Nationality and Citizenship Act, which created a distinct nationality for Irish persons.
 In 1935 in New Zealand and in 1936 in Australia, legislation was passed to allow married women who might become aliens by marriage to retain their British nationality while residing in either country.
 The 1943 revision to the British Nationality Act allowed a child born abroad at any time to be a British national by descent if the Secretary of State agreed to register the birth.